Why outdoor play is important

 Bumps and bruises when playing outside

-It’s natural to worry that your child could hurt herself when playing outside.
+It’s natural to worry that your child could get hurt when playing outside.
 Sometimes your child might be worried about trying something new.
 This is all a normal part of outdoor play, and these worries shouldn’t keep your child from playing outside.

 It might mean some tears, a scrape or a fall, but ‘risky play’ helps your child learn from mistakes and bounce back.